innoq/tabelle/README.md

         </select>
     </th>

-When you want to set an existing filter for a column when rendering a column, you can do this by setting a value attribute in the column.
-Then this value will appear in the value of the filter field.
+Since Tabelle replace the entire HTML of the `<ta-belle>` element, you also need to ensure that the filters and sort direction that you sent to the server are rendered in the DOM that you return.
+You can set the filter when rendering a column via the `value` attribute of the `th` element.

     <th name="foo" value="Faa">Foo</th>

+To set the sort direction for a `<ta-belle>` you can set the `sort` attribute of the `ta-belle` to the `name-direction` where the `name` is the name of the column and `direction` is the direction for the sort (either `asc` or `desc`).
+This is also the value of the `sort` query parameter which is sent to the server whenever you change the sort direction.

+    <ta-belle sort="foo-asc">...</ta-belle>

 # Handling empty result sets

 When you have made a search query and no results are found, it may be likely that you want to add some helpful message for the user letting them know that no search results are found.
 We want to allow maximum flexibility and allow you to translate and style your message however you would like.

-To help you do this, if you return a `<ta-belle>` element from the server which does not have a `<tbody>`, the whole `<ta-belle>` element will be replaced in the DOM instead of just the `<tbody>`.
-Here is an example of what a response could look like:
+To help you do this, just add the extra information in the `<ta-belle>` component.
+This will then appear when `<ta-belle>` replaces the content of the `<ta-belle>` component.

     <ta-belle id="tabelle" search-src="...">
         <table>